marcospgp/marcospgp.github.io/notes.md

 - Store `.blend` files directly inside the Unity project's "Assets" folder
 - There doesn't seem to be a way to store textures in `.blend` file, so keep them in "Assets" folder and use them in both Blender and Unity

+## Frame rate independence

+Everything that runs in `Update()` (as opposed to `FixedUpdate()`) should be carefully designed to ensure independence from variations in frame rate.

+For example, there is a specific formula for a frame rate independent version of calling `lerp` (linear interpolation) iteratively.

+There is an extensive post about this [here](https://marcospereira.me/2023/11/15/frame-rate-independent-lerp/).

+Ready to use code should be available in the [Unity utilities repo](https://github.com/marcospgp/unity-utilities).

 ## General optimization

 The points below have more importance in the context of frequently run code, such as that in `Update()`.